ORTHOPEDIC MASSAGE THERAPY

 What to Wear

 Wear whatever you are comfortable moving in.
-Unlike a traditional massage session, most sessions with me involve client movement on and/or off the table.
+Unlike a traditional massage session, many sessions with me involve client movement on and/or off the table.
 Athletic shorts, yoga pants and leggings, workout tops and t-shirts all work well.
 Jeans are not recommended.
 Your comfort is paramount.

 What to Expect